dart-lang/site-www/src/resources/class-modifiers-for-apis.md

 is "no" and the second is "yes", then change it from a class to a mixin declaration.

-Note that the last two options, leaving it a class or turning it into a mixin, are breaking API changes.
+The last two options, leaving it a class or turning it into a pure mixin, are breaking API changes.
 You'll want to bump the major version of your package if you do this.